BanQsi Expands Global Footprint with New Office in Dubai

 “The UAE represents a dynamic and growing market where there’s a clear need for the kind of Core Banking expertise we offer,” said Tom Papagiannopoulos, CEO of BanQsi.
 “Opening our Dubai office allows us to work more closely with clients in the region, build local partnerships, and deliver the same high-quality service we’re known for around the world.”

 “As we grow our global footprint with the opening of our Dubai office, our North American team remains fully focused on delivering the critical services our clients rely on,” said Mohsin Syed, Chief Operating Officer at BanQsi.
-“This expansion reflects our ability to scale while staying deeply committed to the long-term success of our partners in every region we serve—including right here at home.”
+“This expansion reflects our ability to scale while staying deeply committed to the long-term success of our partners in every region we serve.”

 The Dubai office marks another milestone in BanQsi’s ongoing global growth strategy and reflects the company’s dedication to meeting clients where they are—with the expertise and on-the-ground support to drive transformation.